-Expert opinion
+Expert Opinion

 Of the many factors to be considered in evaluating a claim, expert opinion (both supportive and not supportive) can play a major role.
 While jurisdictions may vary in terms of the procedures involved in maintaining a lawsuit, almost all require expert input before the case can be presented to a judge or jury.
 Generally, a layperson may not sustain a claim against a healthcare professional without expert opinion.
-Indeed, the valuation of the claim will include considerations of the expert's qualifications, training and background, knowledge of the procedure or treatment at issue, understanding of the standards of practice, credibility, prior experience as an expert, whether or not the expert is impartial or delivers expert testimony based upon the professional engagement, and the rationale for the expert's opinions.
-In fact, the strength of a claimant's lawsuit often can be measured, in part, by the credibility of his or her expert.
+Indeed, the valuation of the claim will include considerations of the expert's qualifications, training and background, knowledge of the procedure or treatment at issue, understanding of the standards of practice, credibility, prior experience as an expert, whether or not the expert is impartial, and the rationale for the expert's opinions.
+In fact, the strength of a claimant's lawsuit often can be measured, in part, by the credibility of his or her expert(s).

-Similarly, the assessment of the claim will include the opinions of our own experts.
-How will he or she defeat the claims of plaintiff's expert?
-Are the opinions of our expert sound, are they credible, will they be understandable and acceptable to a lay juror?
-Does our expert have difficulty in supporting some or all of the care of our insured?
-Are we able to obtain a credible expert?
+Similarly, the assessment of the claim will include the opinions of defense experts.
+Are the defense expert opinions understandable?
+Will the opinions be understandable and acceptable to a lay juror?
+Does the defense expert support, or have difficulty in supporting some or all of the care provided by the insured?

-Dental records
+Dental Records

-The dental records also will play a major role in the evaluation.
-In some instances, textbook care may have been provided, but the records lack the documentation to that they will not support the defense of the claim.
-Post-procedure complications and their treatment must not only be acted upon but also noted.
+The dental healthcare information record also will play a major role in the evaluation.
+In some instances, textbook care may have been provided, but the records lack the documentation to support defense of the claim.
+Post-procedure complications and their treatment must not only be acted upon but also documented.
 Most claimants do not have a series of malpractice claims pending or a host of substandard results.
 Consequently, it is natural to assume (and the plaintiff's attorney will argue) that the claimant will have a much clearer recollection of the events than will the practitioner, who sees multiple patients each day.
-It is difficult for a jury to believe a practitioner's rendition of events which are not properly documented.
+It is difficult for a jury to believe a practitioner's rendition of events which are not documented.

-Other factors
+Other Factors